awsdocs/amazon-connect-admin-guide/doc_source/doc-history.md

 # Document History<a name="doc-history"></a>

-The following table describes the documentation update history for Amazon Connect\.
+The following table describes the update history for Amazon Connect documentation\.

 | Change | Description | Date |